ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/go/index.md

 The `db` object is an input point for working with `YDB` services.
 To work with the table service, use the `db.Table()` client.
 The client of the table service provides an `API` for making queries to tables.
 The most popular method is `db.Table().Do(ctx, op)`.
-It implements background session creation and repeated attempts to perform the `op` user operation where the created session is passed to the user-defined code.
+It implements session creation in the background and the repeat attempts to execute the custom `op` operation where the created session is passed to the user's code.
 The session has an exhaustive `API` that lets you perform `DDL`, `DML`, `DQL`, and `TCL` requests.

 {% include [steps/02_create_table.md](../_includes/steps/02_create_table.md) %}